srimani-programmer/Breast-Cancer-Predictor/README.md

 ```

-(Kindly push all the changes to the "New_Pipeline", not main branch)
+(Kindly push all the changes to the "New_Pipeline", not the main branch)
-Finally, go to your repository in the browser and click on `compare and pull requests`.
+Finally, go to your repository in the browser and click on `compare and pull requests.
 Then add a title and description to your pull request that explains your precious effort.